Transparency of the Regulatory System

-Although Mongolia generally respects property rights, the Mongolian government and Parliament may exercise eminent domain in the national interest.
+Although Mongolia generally respects property rights, the Mongolian government and parliament may exercise eminent domain in the national interest.
 Mongolian state entities at all levels are authorized to confiscate or modify land use rights for purposes of economic development, national security, historical preservation, or environmental protection.
-However, Mongolia’s constitution recognizes private real property rights and derivative rights, and Mongolian law specifically bars the GOM from expropriating such assets without payment of adequate market-based compensation.
-Investors express little disagreement with such takings in principle, but worry that a lack of clear lines of authority among the central, provincial, and municipal levels of government creates occasions for loss of property rights.
+However, Mongolia’s constitution recognizes private real property rights and derivative rights, and Mongolian law specifically bars the government from expropriating such assets without payment of adequate, market-based compensation.
+Investors express little disagreement with such takings in principle but worry that a lack of clear lines of authority among the central, provincial, and municipal levels of government creates occasions for loss of property rights.
 For example, the 2006 Minerals Law (amended in 2014) provides no clear division of local, regional, and national jurisdictions for issuances of land use permits and special use rights.
 Faced with unclear lines of authority and frequent differences in practices and interpretation of rules and regulations by different levels of government, investors can find themselves unable to fully exercise duly conferred property rights.
-The GOM has acknowledged this, but has not yet taken effective steps to remedy it.

 Many of the cases alleging expropriation involve court expropriations after criminal trials in which the investors were compelled to appear as “civil defendants” but were not allowed to fully participate in the court proceedings.
-In these cases a GOM official is usually convicted of corruption and sentenced to prison, and the trial court judge then orders the foreign civil defendant to surrender a license or pay a tax penalty or fine for having received an alleged favor from the criminal defendant.
-In ongoing disputes involving several foreign investors, among them U.S. companies, the courts have taken property or revoked use licenses despite an absence of evidence the property or licenses were derived from corruption.
+In these cases a government official is sometimes convicted of corruption and sentenced to prison, and the trial court judge then orders the foreign civil defendant to surrender a license or pay a tax penalty or fine for having received an alleged favor from the criminal defendant.
+In ongoing disputes involving several foreign investors, among them U.S. companies, the courts have taken property or revoked use licenses despite an absence of evidence the property or licenses were illegally obtained.

-Investors and the legal community have expressed concerns about an act of Parliament they perceive as expropriation.
-In June 2016, a privately-held Mongolian company, using some U.S.-sourced financing, bought 49 percent of Mongolian state-owned Erdenet Mining Corporation from the Russian state-owned company Rostec.
+Investors and the legal community have expressed concerns about an act of parliament they perceive as expropriation.
+In June 2016, the Mongolian Copper Company, a privately-held entity, bought 49 percent of Mongolian state-owned Erdenet Mining Corporation from the Russian state-owned company Rostec.
 The non-transparent sale of this mining asset generated public controversy.
-Parliament subsequently nullified the transaction on February 10, 2017, and ordered seizure of the Mongolian company’s shares.
-While investors and legal experts do not dispute Parliament’s powers under the Constitution and statute to nationalize property, so long as compensation is provided, they state that Parliament has no authority to undo a business transaction between two non-government or foreign parties.
-They argue that Parliament’s claim undermines the sanctity of contracts and may well inhibit investment into other projects.
+Parliament nullified the transaction in February 2017, and ordered seizure of the Mongolian company’s shares.
+In March 2018, Mongolia’s Constitutional Court upheld this taking but ordered the government to compensate the private company.
+While investors and legal experts do not dispute parliament’s powers under the constitution and statute to nationalize property, they state that parliament has no authority to undo a business transaction between two non-government or foreign parties.
+They assert that the court, bending to improper pressure from parliament, delivered a decision inconsistent with Mongolia’s constitution.
+Consequently, they argue that this taking undermines the sanctity of contracts and may well discourage investment into other projects.